FlipEnergy/redesigned-garbanzo/README.md

 ### Kube-ops-view
 - nice visualization of pods on the nodes that I like to use
 - You can hit it by clicking the link in the **Links to Live Project** section
+- If you're unfamiliar with this tool, I recommend you watch it when deploying pods.
+The animations are cool

 ### Duck DNS
 - a free and super quick setup DNS service that allows me to use a sub domain of duckdns.org

 ### HTTPS
 - Yes, I would've setup Let's Encrypt for HTTPS in a real project

+### There's a typo in the project ID
+- yeah... typed too fast and missed the h.
+Since I can't change it and this is temporary, I'll just keep it like that.